Do you have hair on your upper lip, chin, and cheeks? If you do, chances are you have hirsutism.

 After your laser hair removal session, you may experience temporary swelling and redness.
 Though most likely you’ll be able to resume your normal activities, you must avoid direct sun exposure.
-And you should wear sunblock with a high SPF for several weeks afterwards.
+And you should wear sunblock with a high SPF for several weeks afterward.

 Though complications are rare, they may still occur.
 The most common are blisters, swelling, redness, and scarring.
-On rare occasions scarring may be permanent.
+On rare occasions, scarring may be permanent.

 Most clients see desired results after the fourth treatment.
 But results may not always be permanent.
 Occasionally, the hair follicles repair themselves, allowing hair to grow back in treated areas.
 When this happens, you’ll need a touch-up treatment every year or two.

 Since opening our West Hollywood location in 2006, we’ve used data and technology to establish our standard for lasers and aesthetics.
 At LaserAway you can be sure you’ll receive the best treatment available.
 We believe in using cutting-edge laser technology and techniques to make your dermatological experience enjoyable.

 So don’t hesitate to contact us.
 You’ve got nothing to lose but unwanted hair.

 If you would like to learn more about LaserAway’s laser facial hair removal services or schedule a free, no-obligation consultation, please visit us at LaserAway.com or call us at (888) 965-2737.